 She felt completely and utterly betrayed, and what had she done?
 Kept it to herself instead of punching him in the face.

-It wouldn’t hurt quite so much if she did not find him so handsome.
+It wouldn’t hurt quite so much if she did not want to swive him.

 During the week of inventory, all but Dillena had ridden into Waters with their grooms, likely to test the strength of Brìghde’s order, and returned furious, for they could not even purchase bread to eat at midday and they were hungry.
 Brìghde greeted each one of them with a tiny smirk of victory.